andimoto/keebcu/README.md

 - Use brim for keyboard case.
 As there are many holes, the plate adhesion can be weak and the corners can rise up a little bit.
 - Be careful with color changes.
 If color change is only at height of case stabilizer (not keycap stabilizers!!) or screw holes, there can be problems when screwing on the lid.
 I broke the top part of the scrw cylinder where the color change had no good adhesion the other layers.
 I recommend to do the color change at the last layer of the keyboard cases plate.
 (See https://github.com/andimoto/keebcu/tree/master/pics/img/screwHolesColorChange.jpg)
   - Note: though this issue may be fixed with the oval spacers for the screws, double check the stability of the screw holes by printing a small prototyp with color change where you want it.
 - Notice, when placing the switches into the plate, the keyboard case will bend (mid up, sides down) there is the variable 'switchHoleTolerance' which you can modifiy if needed.
-This could reduse this kind of bending, but also make the switches more loose.
+This could reduce this kind of bending, but also make the switches more loose.
 - normally the lid parts do not need any brim.
 - check if your printer prints right-angled.
 I had issues with my Prusa Mini printing exact squared parts.
 More info [here](https://forum.prusaprinters.org/forum/how-do-i-print-this-printing-help/how-to-fix-bending-of-a-box/).